cusxio/react-browser-interaction/README.md

 ## Notes

-This component requires an instace of [Modernizr](https://modernizr.com/).
+This component requires an instance of [Modernizr](https://modernizr.com/).

 You can either use [modernizr-loader](https://www.npmjs.com/package/modernizr-loader) for Webpack or [browsernizr](https://www.npmjs.com/package/browsernizr) for Browserify.